 - Review to Amazon and Goodreads

-- I have posted my reviews to other sights (iBooks, KOBO, Nook, etc) and if you would like me to do so with your story, please let me know in the comments.
+- I have posted my reviews to other sites (iBooks, KOBO, Nook, etc) and if you would like me to do so with your story, please let me know in the comments.

 My Review Style